You are here

 - Alternative Payment Models (APMS)

 MACRA likely will have a greater influence on medical practice than any other recent law.
-SVS, along with other specialty societies, will be a key player in Washington policy-making around the law’s implementation.
-SVS also will be exploring ways to educate and support its members during the transition.
+SVS, along with other specialty societies, will be a key player in the law’s implementation.
+SVS also will be educating and supporting its members during the transition.

 In November 2015, SVS submitted comments to the Centers for Medicare & Medicaid Services about MACRA.
-The comments concerned implementation of MIPS, MAPS, Promotion of Alternative Payment Models and Incentive Payments for Participation in Eligible Alternative Payment Models.
-The comments are at the link below.
+The comments concerned implementation of MIPS and APMs, including possible APMs for vascular surgery.
+The SVS also submitted follow-up comments in June 2016 on the new payment models The comments are at the link below: